Online Education & Teaching Programs in Illinois: Comparing Schools

 • Official transcripts from prior education

-Master’s Degrees: An Inside Look in Illinois
+Master’s Degrees: An Inside Look for Aspiring Teachers

 These postgraduate degrees are often designed for experienced teachers who want to specialize or prepare for a leadership role.
 There are also some master’s programs intended for career changers looking to become teachers.